The best fitness gifts to stay healthy

-There's no better time to adopt healthy habits and a new fitness routine than the present.
-So far in 2020, we've seen a lot of innovation around fitness, wellness, beauty and healthy eating, and that means there are lots of products out there that can help you -- or the people you're shopping for -- work out better, recover more easily, sleep more soundly or take care of your heart health.
+There's no better time to adopt healthy habits and start a new fitness routine than the present.
+So far in 2020, we've seen tons of innovation around wellness, fitness, beauty and healthy eating, and that means there are tons of products out there that can help you -- or the people you're shopping for -- work out better, recover more easily, sleep extra soundly or take care of your heart health.

-Whether you're shopping for someone who already loves to exercise and eat well or someone looking to adopt new habits, this list of the best fitness gifts has all that you need.
+Whether you're shopping for someone who already loves to exercise and eat well or someone who's looking to adopt new habits, this list of the best fitness gifts has all that you need.
+And if your favorite exercise fanatic would prefer to skip the gym and instead work out at home, be sure to read up on the top workout subscription apps and our picks of the best smart exercise equipment for the connected home.

 Read more: The best smart scales we tested: Withings, Fitbit, Garmin, Eufy and JaxJox | Best gifts for people who are obsessed with CrossFit